leonlan/tour-du-mont-blanc/README.md

 `tmb` is a Python application to help you plan your Tour du Mont Blanc (TMB) hike.

 Most refuges on the TMB list their availability on https://www.montourdumontblanc.com, but the website is a little bit hard to navigate.
-Instead, I made a dashboard that show  the availability of all refuges, in a simple calendar view.
+I built a simple script that fetches the availability for all huts.
-The dashboard can be found at https://leonlan.shinyapps.io/dashboard/ and the availability information is updated on a daily basis.

 ## Notes about the TMB
 - Not all refuges on the TMB have their availability listed on https://www.montourdumontblanc.com.